steven-lang/steven-lang.github.io/content/authors/admin/_index.md

 I’m a PhD student at the  Artificial Intelligence and Machine Learning Lab, TU Darmstadt.

-My main research interests cover a broad range of Machine Learning related topics such as deep models, tractable probabilistic models, deep generative models and their applications in computer vision.
+My main research interests cover a broad range of Machine Learning related topics such as deep models, tractable probabilistic circuits and their applications in computer vision.
+In specific, I work on bridging the gap between probabilistic circuits and deep neural networks.
+We want to push the limits of Sum-Product Networks and aim to combine their strengths with the modeling capacity of neural networks.